 After a lot of experimentation I find I can mange with

-- Vinegar dilute and use as a wipe.
-Also use as a conditioner for hair.
+Vinegar dilute and use as a wipe.
+Also use as a conditioner for hair and a mild disinfectant.
 Acid

 Honestly I find the best way to clean is to use a mildly abrasive range of cloths and scouring pads.
 You can find links to all our mechanical cleaning aids HERE

 How to clean….

 Hard plastic such as baths and toilet seats – Soap and a luffa or rough cloth

 Tiles and porcelain – Bicarb on a cloth or luffa

 Mildly Abrasive Paste – general cleaning

 Add enough liquid soap to bicarbonate of soda make a paste

 2 cups water

 Bicarb sprinkled on, left for a while then hoovered up.